evkx/evkx.github.io/content/models/bmw/i7/i7_M70_xDrive/_index.md

 ---
 title: BMW i7 M70 xDrive
 linktitle: "i7 M70 xDrive"
 description: "BMW i7 M70 xDrive is an all-electric luxury sedan with a WLTP range of up to 560 km (348 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true